Plasma Freezers

 Do plasma freezers have any safeguarding features?

-To ensure FFP is safe for use for all patients, plasma freezers use a selection of safeguarding features which alert laboratory staff to changes or malfunctions within the freezer.
+To ensure FFP is safe for use for all patients, plasma freezers use a selection of safeguarding features that alert laboratory staff to changes or malfunctions within the freezer.

 These features, understandably, are considered essential for most laboratories.

-Here at QED Scientific, our range of plasma freezers include safety features such as:
+Here at QED Scientific, our range of plasma freezers includes safety features such as:

 • Accurate digital temperature controls – to allow for precise temperature setting.

-• Lockable doors – remove the chance of a freezer door hanging ajar ever again.
+• Lockable doors – remove the chance of the door not closing properly ever again.

-• Minimum and maximum temperature memory – which provides peace of mind for laboratory staff as they can check the historic temperature of the freezer.
+• Minimum and maximum temperature memory – providing peace of mind for laboratory staff as they can check the historic temperature of the freezer.

 To find out how our plasma freezers can safeguard your stock of FFP and other frozen samples, you can email or call us today to speak to our experts.